 Speaking of temperature.
 Wine should be served at 'cellar' temp, not necessarily room temperature.
 Sweet and dessert wines can be served cold.
 White and rose' wine stored in the fridge should be set out 10 minutes before serving so they are cool, not cold.
 Red wine stored at room temperature should be placed in the fridge 10 minutes to come to 'cellar' temp before serving.
 To quickly chill a wine, place the bottle in ice water (not ice alone) for 15-20 minutes.

 And as to what wine with what food.
 Well, highly trained gastronomic experts can, maybe, tell the difference, but the best rule is: drink whatever you like with whatever food you like.
 It’s that simple.
 In this writer’s opinion, a dry red is frightfully good with grilled fish.
 You decide what’s good to you and let the ‘experts’ live in their own world.

 Finally: The wines you bought at the winery might not taste as good at home as they did at the winery.
 Sorry to end this list with a downer, but it’s true.
 That's not to say it won't be wonderful.
 When you’re at the winery, surrounded by the ambiance and sounds of a tasting room, hearing comments from other shoppers, the wine tastes special.
 You simply can’t replicate those conditions at home.
 But, that is exactly why you should go taste wine at a winery more often.

 So...hopefully that will help.
 Now get out and visit some Missouri wineries.
 To find some, search Winery on VisitMO.com.

-As of August 2014, Missouri had more than 125 wineries.
-It’s hard to keep track because that number increases almost monthly as the popularity of wine in the United States grows astronomically.
+As of April 2015, Missouri had more than 125 wineries.
+It’s hard to keep track because that number is on the increase as the popularity of wine in the United States grows astronomically.